desune2487/Voron_Stealthburner_CW2_-0.2mm_Drive_Gear_Reposition_Mod/README.md

 CW2_20220928.png is the original Clockwork2 gear placement as of 20220928.

-CW2_DX_mod.png is the -0.2mm gear placement of this mod.
+CW2_DX_mod.png is the result of a -0.2mm gear adjustment of this mod.